Mean field analysis of stochastic networks with reservation: Introduction

-\subsection{The equilibrium}
+\subsubsection{The equilibrium}

 For non-homogeneous Markov processes, recall that there can be several invariant measures.
 We prove that there is a unique invariant measure in a restricted framework.
 The proof is based on three main arguments.
-First, by applying queueing theory, the McKean--Vlasov process on the basic state space is identified with a tandem of four queues with an invariant measure of explicit product form.
-Thus, by simplifications, the problem of existence and uniqueness of the invariant measure of the non-homogeneous Markov process amounts to the same problem for a fixed point equation in dimension 2.
+First, by applying queueing theory, the McKean--Vlasov process on the basic state space is identified with a tandem of four queues with an invariant measure of explicit product-form.
+This explicit product-form allows us to change the problem of existence and uniqueness of the invariant measure of the non-homogeneous Markov process to the same problem for a fixed point equation in dimension $4$.
+Then, by straightforward simplifications, the last fixed point equation is reduced to dimension $2$.
+This simplification is straightforwardly proved by the queueing interpretation of the limiting McKean--Vlasov process.
 Finally, the global inversion theorem and a monotonicity property allow us to conclude.
 The last two arguments are based on combinatorial calculations.
-Monotonicity is just proved when the mean reservation time is sufficiently small, but it seems to be true without this technical assumption.
+Monotonicity is just proved when the mean reservation time is sufficiently small.
+We are convinced that this assumption is technical but the proof needs other tools.
+This monotonicity property is first guessed on the tandem of queues.
+It is a main benefit of the queueing interpretation of the limiting process.